-Alaska women's experience and knowledge are fundamental to the social, cultural, economic, and ecological sustainability of Bristol Bay salmon fisheries, a new NOAA Fisheries study finds.
+Alaska women's experience and knowledge are fundamental to the social, cultural, economic, and ecological sustainability of Bristol Bay salmon fisheries, a NOAA Fisheries study finds.

 This study used oral history and visual ethnography methods to provide a means for women to voice their stories about the importance of fishery resources in their communities.
 We used this approach to capture their knowledge to inform fisheries management, preserve cultural diversity, and share with communities.
-The interview audio and video shorts are available on NOAA’s new Voices from the Fisheries website.
+The interview audio and video shorts are available on NOAA’s Voices from the Fisheries website.

 In Clark’s Point where I fish, my family has fished from the beginning…the entire beach is still people whose parents fished there, whose grandparents fished there….
 So I think the dedication to… protecting our fishery—first and foremost for our Alaska Native traditional way of life, but also for a sustainable economy in a commercial fishery—is very, very strong, and I don’t think I see that changing any time soon.”